psimion/SuppData_Metazoa_2017/README.md

 This repository contains supplemental materials from [citation]:

-## Alignements

-## Supermatrices
+## Dataset

+**alignements_1719genes.tgz**
+This archive contains the 1719 alignments as obtained after our complete dataset building protocol.

 **supermatrix_97sp_401632pos_1719genes.fasta**
-this file corresponds to the concatenation of the entire dataset.
+this file corresponds to the concatenation of the entire dataset (1719 gene alignements).

 **supermatrix_90sp_136618pos_heterop60.puz**
 This file corresponds to the removal of the 60% most heteropecileous sites.